-- 1. Cover Page
+1. Cover Page 6.
+Introduction

-- 2. Declaration by student
+2. Declaration by student Research Methodology

-- 3. Certificate by Research Supervisor
+3. Certificate by Research 8.
+Hypothesis

-- 4. List of statutes, cases, abbreviations etc.

-- 5. Table of Contents

-- 6. Introduction

-- 7. Research Methodology

-- 8. Hypothesis

-- 9. Research Questions
+Supervisor 9.
+Research Questions

-- 10. Plan of Study

-- 11. Conclusions and Suggestions
+4. List of statutes, cases, 10.
+Plan of Study abbreviations etc. 11.
+Conclusions and Suggestions 5.
+Table of Contents 12.
+Bibliography

-12. Bibliography

 The Dissertation shall be the original work of the candidate and any plagiarism if found will disqualify in that Seminar Course.
 The aggregate length of the main body of the dissertation should be between 14,000-18,000 words (approximately 60 pages).
 The Dissertation has to be typed in A4 size white paper.
 The pages need to be printed on one side and the margins to be of 1" in left margin and 0.5" in right margin.
 The text in the main body should be in the Times New Roman font (size 12), with double-spacing.
 The footnotes should be in the Times New Roman font (size 10), with single-spacing.
 Students can choose Blue Book 19th Ed.
 Style of citation after consulting with their supervisors.
 It must be followed in a uniform manner for the entire submission.
 The Cover page, Supervisor's Certificate, Student's Declaration and the manner of giving Acknowledgements shall be given as prescribed.
 The final copy of the Dissertation should be submitted in two multiple copies (hard bound) to the concerned Research Supervisor.
-In all the two copies of the Dissertation, the Declaration has to be e-mailed to concerned Research Supervisors' email id for plagiarism check.
+In all the two copies of the Dissertation, the Declaration Page & Certificate page should be original.
+Soft copy of the final draft of the Dissertation has to be e-mailed to concerned Research Supervisors' email id for plagiarism check.

-Submission of Dissertations:

-A student must necessarily show a draft of the entire dissertation to her/his supervisor before obtaining approval for submission.
+Submission of Dissertations: A student must necessarily show a draft of the entire dissertation to her/his supervisor before obtaining approval for submission.
 The last date for submission of dissertation shall be notified from time to time.
 Rough drafts need to be submitted to supervisor before appropriate due date so that supervisors have sufficient time for reviewing and editing.
 Once the supervisor approves the draft, two hard copies need to be submitted to concern Research Supervisor.

-Evaluation of Dissertation:

-The Dissertation Paper carries a Total of 100 Marks.
+Evaluation of Dissertation: The Dissertation Paper carries a Total of 100 Marks.
 The Written Dissertation carries 80 marks and 20 marks for Viva Voce.
 The candidate has to score minimum aggregate of 50% for dissertation and viva voce together.
 The Examiner may consider the following while evaluation of dissertation.
 Please note that this is merely suggestive: